FAQs: Summer VISTA 2019

 When is the program?

-Summer VISTA runs in 2019 for 8 weeks from mid June - mid August.
-Exact dates are TBD.
-You will receive two days of training from Campus Compact before you start at your site.
+Summer VISTA runs in 2019 for 8 weeks from June 14th - August 8th.
+You will receive two days of training from Campus Compact before you start at your site and another full training day about halfway through.
 VISTAs serve full-time for the entire 8 weeks of service (roughly M-F during school hours).
 You must be available for these dates in order to serve with Summer VISTA.

 How do I apply?